FA/0097 - MICROBIOLOGY WITH LABORATORY

 b) appropriateness, accuracy and consistency of skills

-c) appropriateness, accuracy and consistency of skills
+c) appropriateness, accuracy and consistency of competences

 a) Capacity of expression;